-Kukui Trail is a 4.5 mile moderately trafficked out and back trail located near Kekaha, Hawaii that features a waterfall and is rated as moderate.
+Kukui Trail is a 4.5 mile moderately trafficked out and back trail located near Kekaha, Hawaii that features a waterfall and is rated as difficult.
 The trail is primarily used for hiking, walking, camping, and nature trips and is accessible year-round.

 An incredible experience of Waimea Canyon's west side, this Kokee State Park trail drops 2,000 feet to the canyon floor.
 Travel through a forest of Kukui and other upland trees stopping at viewpoints of the canyon and distant waterfalls along the way.
 River at the bottom.
 Camping by permit at Wiliw